-In computer vision, some techniques recognize the position of hands and identifying fingers [21].
+In computer vision, some techniques recognize the position of hands and identifying fingers [23].
 Another approach uses distance, orientation, and movement information of touch blobs to identify fingers and distinguish if they are from the same or different hands of a person [4].
-Schmidt's HandsDown [31] system derives user information from matching features of a person's hand outline to the ones stored in a database.
-Later, this technique was applied to allow personalized workspaces and lenses for tabletop interaction [32].
+Schmidt's HandsDown [32] system derives user information from matching features of a person's hand outline to the ones stored in a database.
+Later, this technique was applied to allow personalized workspaces and lenses for tabletop interaction [33].
 Increasing the reliability and accuracy of the computer vision recognition remains a challenge for all of these systems.

 Specialized hardware also distinguishes between handparts and users.
-For example, the MERL DiamondTouch surface identifies (through capacitive coupling) which of up to four people are touching the surface [5].
-DiamondTouch is notable as a development platform: its unique ability to differentiate which person was touching the surface was the basis of many user-aware tabletop explorations, including cooperative gestures [24], shared vs. replicated controls [25], and multi-user coordination [26].
+For example, the MERL DiamondTouch surface identifies which of up to four people are touching the surface [6].
+It works through capacitive coupling, where a low current running through a person's body is detected by the surface allowing the mapping of each touch contact to a particular person.
+DiamondTouch is notable as a development platform: its unique ability to differentiate which person was touching the surface was the basis of many user-aware tabletop explorations, including cooperative gestures [26], shared vs. replicated controls [27], and multi-user coordination [28].
 Other hardware approaches distinguish handparts.
 For example, an EMG muscle sensing armband identifies a person's fingers touching a surface [2], while fingerprint recognition could provide similarly precise touch information and user identification [17].

 Glove-based techniques, typically found within virtual reality research, track augmented gloves in 3D space.
-Methods include optical tracking, printed markers, silhouette analysis, magnetic tracking, and so on [34].
+Methods include optical tracking, printed markers, silhouette analysis, magnetic tracking, optical fibres, and so on [35].
 Returned information was exploited in a variety of ways.
 For example, gestures made by the tracked glove in 3D allowed a person to handle virtual objects in that augmented space [3], and to drive gestural interaction in an augmented reality immersive environment [1].
-Other techniques distinguish a user's hands by using coloured glove patterns to discriminate parts of the hand as well as its posture in 3D space [35], or through fiduciary markers attached to gloves [3].
-Within the area of surface interaction, Marquardt et al. [22] produced the previously mentioned fiduciary-tagged glove, where tags were tracked by a Microsoft Surface.
+Other techniques distinguish a user's hands by using coloured glove patterns to discriminate parts of the hand as well as its posture in 3D space [36], or through fiduciary markers attached to gloves [3].
+Within the area of surface interaction, Marquardt et al. [24] produced the previously mentioned fiduciary-tagged glove, where tags were tracked by a Microsoft Surface.

 Most prior work suffers in some regards.
 Some require expensive or custom hardware, some are not particularly robust, and some provide only a subset of the desired information.
-We decided to use Marquardt et al.'s fiduciarytracked glove as the TOUCHID toolkit initial sensing device.
-The glove returns accurate information identifying key handparts touching a surface, and for differentiating between hands and users (details are explained shortly) [22].
+We decided to use Marquardt et al.'s fiduciary-tracked glove as the TOUCHID toolkit initial sensing device.
+The glove is cheap and easily crafted.
+It returns accurate information identifying key handparts touching a surface, and for differentiating between hands and users (details are explained shortly) [24].
 However, we stress that the TOUCHID toolkit could incorporate other sensing technologies as well.